aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-comments/_index.md

 ## **Reply Comments**
 A parent comment is the top or original comment in a hierarchy of comments or replies.
 Using the [getParentComment](https://reference.aspose.com/slides/php-java/com.aspose.slides/IComment#getParentComment--) or [setParentComment](https://reference.aspose.com/slides/php-java/com.aspose.slides/IComment#setParentComment-com.aspose.slides.IComment-) methods (from the [IComment](https://reference.aspose.com/slides/php-java/com.aspose.slides/IComment) interface), you can set or get a parent comment.

-This Java code shows you how to add comments and get replies to them:
+This PHP code shows you how to add comments and get replies to them:

 ```php
   $pres = new Presentation();